Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization #2

 ## The city of Chicago is divided into 50 wards.
-Each Ward has 1 representative.
-There is 1 Ward controlled by an Independent.
+Each ward has 1 representative.
+There is 1 ward that is not controlled by a Republican or Democrat.
+This ward is controlled by an Independent.
-## The Ward with the only Independent Representative has the highest amount of Violations.
+## The ward with the only Independent Representative has the highest amount of violations.

 While researching the zip code issue from the original data set I came to realize that I did not understand the meaning of the Wards.

 I turned to Wikipedia and found data on wards and how each has a political representative. ("Chicago City Council", 2019)

-Quickly realized that the City of Chicago has a democratic majority and it would be interesting to see if Wards ran by other parties differed from democrats.
+Quickly realized that the City of Chicago has a democratic majority.
+I thought it would be interesting to see if wards ran by other parties differed from democrats in number of violations.

-At first, I plotted zip codes which required me to download another Data set called Ward Offices. ("Ward Offices | City of Chicago | Data Portal")
+At first, I plotted zip codes which required me to download another data set called Ward Offices. ("Ward Offices | City of Chicago | Data Portal")

-I had to split column location to create Longitude and Latitudes.
+I had to split column location to create longitude and latitudes.

-I then created a map of violations by zip code and party.
+I then created a map of violations by zip code and political party.
+I color coded the zip codes by number of violations.
+The darker the color the higher the violations.

 From this image, I couldn’t  make any clear statements about violations and parties.